 Since then, other schools have opened, including Kuranui College (Greytown), Makoura College (Masterton), and Tararua College (Pahīatua).
 Masterton also has four integrated private schools.

 The Wairarapa campus of the regional polytechnic UCOL, in Masterton, offers courses ranging from business to nursing.
-The Taratahi Agricultural Training Centre outside Masterton had 250 staff and 2850 students when it was placed in liquidation in 2018.
+The Taratahi Agricultural Training Centre outside Masterton had 250 staff and 2850 students in 2018.

 Christianity is the main religion in Wairarapa, although there are also members of other faiths.
 Until the 1970s churches were an important part of community life and were well attended.
 As society has become more secular, their influence has waned.
 Some churches have fallen into disuse or been sold.